 Considering she plays a cold, conniving murderess, under Wyler’s nuanced helming, Davis gives a taut, slightly calculated but restrained performance

-Though Davis is the film’s center, Herbert Marshall (who had played the lover in the 1929 version of the film, made by Paramount) also excelled as the long-suffering, gentle husband.
+Though Davis is the film’s center, Herbert Marshall (who had played the lover in the 1929 version of the film, made by Paramount) also excelled as the long-suffering, gentle loving husband.

 As the honest lawyer, who puts his career in jeopardy for a friend, James Stephenson also was excellent, often stealing scenes from his more estimable co-stars.

-Wyler cast Bette Davis again, as the conniving and greedy Regina Giddens, in Lillian Hellman’s “The Little Foxes” (1941), which was nominated for 9 but did not win any awards.
+Wyler would cast Bette Davis again, as the conniving and greedy Regina Giddens, in Lillian Hellman’s The Little Foxes (1941), which would be nominated for 9 but, again, would not win any awards.

-As noted, Wyler’s was the second version of Maugham’s story.
-A third, disappointing remake, titled “The Unfaithful,” was made by Warner in 1947.
+As noted, Wyler’s film was the second (and best) version of Maugham’s story.
+A third, disappointing remake, titled The Unfaithful, was made by Warner in 1947.

 James Stephenson

-In a peculiar turn of events, it was first Jack Warner’s idea to cast Stephenson as the lawyeragainst Wyler’s instincts.
+In a peculiar turn of events, it was first Jack Warner’s idea to cast Stephenson as the lawyer against Wyler’s instincts.
 But when Wyler had a change of heart, Warner balked at the casting, fearing that Stephenson was not big enough name, but Wyler, living up to his stubborn reputation, insisted and Stephenson stayed, receiving his first and only Supporting Actor nomination.

 Oscar Nominations: 7